 Title: Forename: Surname:

-Company/Organisation: Hours:
+Company/Organisat ion: Hours:

 Position:

 DOB: Start date:

 Home Address:

 Telephone Number:

 Email Address:

-DDS Cortificate Num ahar: DRC Data
+DBS Certificate Nun nber: DBS DBS Date:

-DBS Certificate Number: I can confirm since my most recent DBS check, I have not received any criminal convictions against me (or I have declared these).
+I can confirm since my most recent DBS check, I have not received any criminal convictions against me (or I have declared these).

 I agree to sign in and out at the School Office at each visit and collect a blue lanyard.

 I can confirm I have read the Safeguarding and Child Protection Policy and Quick Guide and I can confirm that I am aware of who the Designated Safeguarding Lead and Deputies are so that I am able to report any safeguarding concerns.

-Signed
+Signed Date

-Please provide the school with the following documentation: TICK DBS Certificate (original certificate must be provided, if over 3 years old a new DBS check
+Please provide the school with the following documentation: TICK

-will be required) Qualification certificates (if relevant to the post)

-Photo identification before commencing employment (passport or driving licence).
+DBS Certificate (original certificate must be provided, if over 3 years old a new DBS check will be required) Qualification certificates (if relevant to the post) Photo identification before commencing employment (passport or driving licence).

-Thoto recruince along before commending employment (passport of univing licence).